insurance terms

 Preferred Provider Organization (PPO)

 A type of insurance product that combines in-network and out-of-network coverage.
-When you use in-network (or “participating”) physicians and hospitals, you pay only a copayment for covered services.
-You also have the flexibility to see out-of-network (“non-participating”) providers, but you will be responsible for a deductible and coinsurance for inpatient and outpatient covered services.
+When you use in-network (or “participating”) physicians and hospitals, your costs will be lower than when you use an out-of-network provider.
 The Harvard Student Health Insurance Plan is a PPO plan.

 Pre-Existing Condition